Desktop Tests in Test Studio

 Use Default Desktop Application Path

 The automation process requires multiple tests to be created for a single application.
 In such case configuring each created test will be a tedious task.
-Therefore Test Studio allows you to set a default desktop app path on project level and use this for all desktop tests.
-The option is available in Project Settings -> General and once a Default Desktop App is set each new Desktop test in the project is created directly configured to use it.
+Thus Test Studio allows you to set a default desktop app path on project level and use this for all desktop tests.
+The option is available in Project Settings -> General and once a Default Desktop App is configured each new Desktop test in the project is created directly configured to use it.

 Configure Application User Model ID